Explicit rank bounds for cyclic covers

 {Corollary \ref{cylinders}} \cylinders{For a closed, orientable hyperbolic $3$-manifold $M$ and a connected, two-sided incompressible surface $S\subset M$ of genus $g$ that is not a fiber or semi-fiber, the $\pi_1 M$-action on the tree determined by $S$ is $(14g-12)$-acylindrical.} \begin{Corollary_cylinders} \cylinders \end{Corollary_cylinders}

 Combining this with an acylindrical accessibility theorem of R.~Weidmann \cite{Weidmann} immediately gives Theorem \ref{explicit}.
 The action at issue above is described by Bass--Serre theory, see eg.~\cite{ScoWa}.
 A connected surface $S \subset M$ is a \textit{semi-fiber} if it separates $M$ into a disjoint union of twisted $I$-bundles over the non-orientable surface double covered by $S$.
 If $S$ is a semi-fiber, then there is a twofold cover $\widetilde{M}\to M$ such that $S$ lifts to a fiber of a fibration $\widetilde{M}\to S^1$.
-It is necessary that $S$ not be a fiber or semi-fiber, as otherwise each element of $\pi_1 S <\pi_1 M$ fixes the entire tree.
+It is necessary in Corollary \ref{cylinders} that $S$ not be a fiber or semi-fiber: otherwise each element of $\pi_1 S <\pi_1 M$ fixes the entire tree, so the action is $k$-cylindrical for all $k\geq 0$.